ttutisani/Xunit.Gherkin.Quick/README.md

 Build BDD tests project.

-If you use command line to run unit tests, simply run them as always.
+If you use command line to run unit tests, simply run them as always (e.g., run `dotnet test` command inside a solution or test project folder).
 You should see the scenario full name in the results as a newly added unit test name.

 If you use Visual Studio to run unit tests, open Test Explorer to see the new test item (**important**: use built-in Test Explorer, not ReSharper or anything else).
 Right click and run it as you would usually run unit tests through test explorer.